-Major in public relations (general or technological and digital communication management)
+Major in public relations (wit a concentration in digital communication available)

-B.A. in Communication
+B.A. in Communication and Information Sciences

 CAREER OPPORTUNITIES

 Graduates find employment at public relations or integrated communication agencies; the public relations or promotional departments of businesses, industries, nonprofits and government agencies; and with traditional and digital media outlets.